lucyparsons/lucyparsonslabs.com/projects/biometrics/index.md

 of violent crimes, they solved less than 16 percent of murders during the first half of 2018.

-Since our founding in October 2015, this Chicago-based non-profit has filed hundreds of public record requests under the Illinois Freedom of Information Act.
+Since our founding in Chicago on October 2015, this non-profit has filed hundreds of public record requests under the Illinois Freedom of Information Act.
 These public records significantly increase the transparency of how police departments utilize personal information.
 As this information is often not